RISC-KC/basic_rv32s/guidelines/development_log.md

 After much thought, since the inactive signal was kept with the possibility it could become a problem later in mind, I said we’ll add the inactive signal if and when it becomes a problem.
 CC84 said he already proceeded with 3 bits as discussed, so let’s revisit it in a later optimization session.
-Thus I again got nothing done during evening study, with only about 5 minutes left…
+Thus I again got nothing done during evening study, with only about 5 minutes left...
 Originally, the deadline was to finish design and verification up to RV32I50F within February and move to 64-bit expansion in March, but it feels even further away.
 Still, shouldn’t we do what we can.